Agriculture (AGR) courses

 Introduction to field of forestry.
 In addition to traditional topics of species identification, biology and timber management, this course examines the sociological, environmental, political and industrial influences on domestic and international management of forest resources.

-AGR 144 Agricultural EconomicsPrerequisite(s): ACT Reading score of 18 or greater or an Accuplacer reading score of 85 or higher or SAT verbal score of 440 or greater or C or higher in ENG 100 or IDS 150.
+AGR 144 Agricultural EconomicsPrerequisite(s): ACT Reading score of 18 or greater or an Accuplacer reading score of 85 or higher or SAT verbal score of 440 or greater or a grade of C or better in ENG 100 or IDS 150.

 Characteristics of our economic system and basic economic concepts with applications to agriculture.
 Effects on agriculture by money and banking systems, monetary and fiscal policies, government policies, and international trade.

-AGR 150 Agriculture Career Center Variable Content CoursePrerequisite(s): 'C' grade or better in an approved 700 clock hour career center program and completion of 12 credit hours of course work at Missouri State University-West Plains.A variable content course resulting from an articulation agreement with the Ozark Mountain Technical Center or other approved career center.
+AGR 150 Agriculture Career Center Variable Content CoursePrerequisite(s): A grade of C or better in an approved 700 clock hour career center program and completion of 12 credit hours of course work at Missouri State University-West Plains.A variable content course resulting from an articulation agreement with the Ozark Mountain Technical Center or other approved career center.

 The topic will be identified by the career center program title.
 Approved 700 clock hour programs from the Ozark Mountain Career Center include Agriculture Business and Management, Agriculture Mechanics and Technology, Animal Science Systems, and Plant Science/Horticulture Systems.
 Other accredited programs will be evaluated on an individual basis.
 Students must attain a C grade or better in the applicable core competencies.
 Similar courses at other institutions will be evaluated on an individual basis.
 Credit for this course will be transcripted upon completion of 12 credit hours of course work at Missouri State University-West Plains.
 The transferability of this course to other institutions must be confirmed with the institution.